-Many international students choose to study at the University for one or two semesters as study abroad students and transfer the academic credits they have earned at Waikato towards their degree at their home university.
+Many international students choose to study at with us for just one or two semesters as study abroad students and transfer the academic credits they have earned at Waikato back towards their degree at their home university.

 The University of Waikato stands out from other universities because it embraces its strong Māori identity and heritage as key features of its distinctiveness.
-The University is located in the homeland of the Waikato people and the Kīngitanga (the Māori King), and reaches out to the many iwi (tribes) of the North Island.
+The University is in the homeland of the Waikato people and the Kingitanga (the Māori King), and reaches out to the many iwi (tribes) of the North Island.

 On campus, there are kaupapa Māori-related events held throughout the academic year for Māori and non-Māori students alike.
-All internationals students are welcomed to the campus at a pōwhiri (welcome) at Te Kohinga Mārama marae (meeting place) and will feel the influence of the Māori culture from the minute they step on the campus.
+All international students are welcomed to the campus at a powhiri (welcome) at Te Kohinga Marama marae (meeting place) and will feel the influence of the Māori culture from the moment they step on to campus.

 Why Waikato is different

-- Students can study on campus in Hamilton or Tauranga and most of our programmes are available to start in either March or July each year.
-There are also six-week condensed courses in November and January that can help students get ahead in their studies.
+Our small class sizes provide students with one-on-one learning opportunities from award-winning lecturers.
+Students have the chance to take part in practical learning and internships across all programmes.
+Students can study on campus in Hamilton or Tauranga and programmes are available to start in late February or July each year.
+Six-week condensed courses are also offered, in January and November, that can help students get ahead in their studies.